 His most notorious (and hilarious) readymade was the Fountain (below) — literally a urinal that was turned 90 degrees and signed with the pseudonym "R. Mutt", a play on the manufacturer J.L.
 Mott Iron Works.

-Duchamp submitted the work anonymously to the first annual exhibition of the American Society of Independent Artists in 1917 as a test to see how open the society was (ironically he was a founding member himself).
-Not surprisingly, the majority of the society's member's declared that the piece was NOT art and they refused to exhibit it in the show — Duchamp immediately resigned from the society.
+Duchamp submitted the work anonymously to the first annual exhibition of the American Society of Independent Artists in 1917 as a test to see how open the Society was (ironically he was a founding member himself).
+Not surprisingly, the majority of the Society's member's declared that the piece was NOT art and they refused to exhibit it in the show.

-Whether you agree that it is 'art' or not, you have to admit that these works elicit a reaction, and I would think a reaction to their work — which usually leads to a conversation — is all that an artist could hope for...
+Whether you agree that it is 'art' or not, you have to admit that these works elicit a reaction, and I would think a reaction to their work — which usually leads to a conversation — is ultimately what any artist hopes for.